ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 This is a sign that there may be multiple ISISICP processes running concurrently.
 Check for any isisicp processes running as the wrong user (e.g. admin).

 It can also be a sign that the ISISICP is trying to restore from a corrupt save file (which could have been caused by running out of disk space, for example).
 Delete `current.run`, `data.run`, and the mysqlite db files from `c:\data` and try again (after having made enough disk space).

+### Saved counts are very low

+In event mode the ISISICP will wait to get a consistent snapshot from all detector cards.
+If one of the detector cards has a hardware fault, it can cause the saved counts to appear to be very low.
+The solution in this case is to ask electronics to look into the fault/replace the faulty detector card.
+See [ticket 5835](https://github.com/ISISComputingGroup/IBEX/issues/5835) for further details of this issue.